ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. Took time to work on screen switching with Ryan
 2. Got a user interface (GUI) set up
 ### Robin's Goals
+1. Implement jetpack compose with firebase
+2. Figure out how to fix gradle and dependency issue
 ### David's Goals
 1. Actually test and implement a database
 2. Finalize the ER diagrams for databases for each page